-In "Where Zeus Became a Man," author Sabine Ivanovas describes myzithra as "the most sensuous cheese of the world."
+In the book "Where Zeus Became a Man," author Sabine Ivanovas describes myzithra as "the most sensuous cheese of the world."
 It's the most commonly eaten cheese on the Greek island of Crete, where feta is a relative newcomer.
-Cretans have been producing myzithra, a Controlled Denomination of Origin (DOC) whey cheese made from raw sheep's or goat's milk, for thousands of years.
-Cutting the full-fat milk with whey, the liquid that remains after milk curdles, reduces the fat content of the cheese by about 10 percent.
+Cretans have been producing myzithra, a controlled denomination of origin (DOC) whey cheese made from raw sheep's or goat's milk, for thousands of years.
+Cutting the full-fat milk with whey (the liquid that remains after the milk curdles), reduces the fat content of the cheese by about 10 percent.

 Source: Unpasteurized sheep's or goat's milk